HERNIA MESH LAWSUIT

 Some types of hernia mesh, like Physiomesh and C-Qur mesh, can damage the intestines, bowels, and abdomen.
 These side effects may require additional (or revision) surgery.

 Patients who required hernia revision surgery are now filing lawsuits against manufacturers Ethicon and Atrium.
 They allege that the companies designed dangerous and defective products and failed to warn about their potential complications.
+Patients that received the mesh designed by these manufacturers are able to use the legal services of an attorney such as Clayton Hasbrook and others that can specialize in medical negligence as well as defective products.

 If you or a loved one required revision surgery because of side effects from hernia mesh, contact ustoday for a free, no-obligation legal consultation.